physiii/open-automation/README.md

 openhab - https://github.com/openhab/openhab

 # differences
-open-automation is centered around web languages - NodeJS for processing and socket.io communication, PHP for generating, setting, and retreiving model (mysql) data.
-Interface is angularjs.
-Incorporating open-hab's android and iphone applications.
+open-automation is centered around web languages - NodeJS for processing and socket.io communication, PHP for generating, setting, and retreiving model (mysql) data, and websockets on microcontrollers.
+Interface is angularjs and currently incorporating open-hab's android and iphone applications.

 =======
 #installation